rackerlabs/support-how-to/content/cloud-databases/connect-to-a-cloud-database-with-a-fqdn-address-via-mysql-workbench.md

 1. Go to <http://www.mysql.com/products/workbench/> and install MySQL WorkBench.
-    The following platforms are supported: Windows, Fedora, Ubuntu, Oracle and Redhat, and Mac OS X. Registration is required before you download.
+    The following platforms are supported: Windows, Fedora, the Ubuntu operating system, Oracle and Redhat, and Mac OS X. Registration is required before you download.

 2. Launch MySQL Workbench, and select the **New Server Instance** option under **Server Administration**.